You’ve probably seen those amazing tomatoes at the grocery store and wondered if you could ever grow them at home. Absolutely!

 Among the most popular tomato varieties are beefsteak, cherry, and grape tomatoes.

-• Cherry tomatoes are small, round, and often eaten whole.
-These tomatoes are great for adding to salads or snacking on.
+- Cherry tomatoes are small, round, and often eaten whole.
+These tomatoes are great for adding to salads or enjoying as a snack.

 Growing Tomatoes From Seeds